lufelipe12/cryptocurrency-market-dacxi/README.md

 # Cryptocurrency Dacxi Wallet

-### In this project i used Vue3, Vite for development axios and animate.css as main tecnologies.
+### In this project i used Vue3, Vite for development, axios and animate.css as main tecnologies.

 This is my first project in Vue3, a lot of work has been done.
 I appreciate the opportunity to learn new tecnologies everyday and that's kind of challenge to me.